 While no large controlled studies have been done on cloth masks, smaller studies show that wearing a cloth mask is better than wearing nothing.

-The CDC recommends that you use a mask with two layers of 100% cotton fabric that is tightly woven.
-Fabric with a thread count of 180 or higher is a good option.
+The CDC recommends that you use a mask with two or more layers of fabric that is washable and does not make it hard to breathe.
+Fabric that is tightly woven with a thread count of 180 or higher is a good option.
 To check on how tightly woven the fabric you plan to use for your mask is, hold the material up to the light.
 If you see a lot of light coming through or even see the fibers of the fabric, it’s a good idea to choose a different material.

 - The mask should be tightly fitted to your face.
 Any open space on the sides allow droplets to get through.
 Many news reports have shown people wearing masks that don’t cover their noses or are flopping on their faces.
 These masks are not doing much to protect the wearer or the people around them.

 - When you’re taking off the mask, never allow the outside of the mask to touch your face and never touch the outside of the mask with your hands.
 Take the mask off by the ear loops or ties and very carefully move it away from your face.
 When you’re out in public, don’t pull the mask down below your mouth to talk and then put it back on again.
 Keep your mask tightly fitted to your face the entire time you’re out.
 It’s a good idea to wash your mask with warm water and soap as soon as you’re done wearing it and then let it dry thoroughly before you use it again.
 A mask is not as effective when it’s wet.

 Wearing a face mask is not a substitute for social distancing practices.
 Just because you and your friends are wearing masks doesn’t mean that you can be close to each other.
 You still need to avoid contact with others, stay 6 feet away from people when out in public, and stay home if you are sick.